-No Part IV designated heritage properties flank the subject lands and an archaeological clearance from the Ministry is required as a condition of severance approval.
+No Part IV designated heritage properties flank the subject lands and an archaeological clearance from the Ministry was provided at the time of Zoning By-law Amendment, (dated Aug 12, 2020).

 Policy B1.1.1 recognizes the existing urban area of Fonthill and the role the Town will need to accommodate various forms of residential intensifications, where appropriate.